With the daily hassles and bustles of life, men and women must pamper themselves once…

-This is a primarily web designing company that is shifting focus in 2016 to WordPress Content Management System.
-They tell you that you are in the wrong page with a truism- not all those who wander are lost.
-From this page, you can move on to archives, start a search or go back to the homepage.
+This is primarily a web design company that is shifting its focus to WordPress Content Management System.
+They tell you that you are in the wrong page with a truism: not all those who wander are lost.
+From this page, you can move on to archives, start a search, or go back to the homepage.

-Margaret Cho is a stand up comedian and TV personality, who does live shows as well.
-The error page on her website tells you it’s ok to be lost and that Margaret too gets lost at times.
+Margaret Cho is a stand-up comedian and TV personality, who does live shows as well.
+The error page on her website tells you it’s okay to be lost and that Margaret too gets lost at times.

 Web Hosting Secrets Revealed

 This websites discusses hosting options for websites and reviews them as well.
-The error page has an annoyed cat claiming to have eaten up the page in grammatically incorrect English.
+The error page has Grumpy Cat claiming to have eaten up the page in grammatically incorrect English.

-Maybe, you could let us have a look at your error pages as well?
+Some of the illustrative error pages above must have caught your attention in one way or another.
+Maybe you could let us have a look at your error pages as well?